 5 Tips for Using Interactive Content to Improve Health Literacy

-- Emphasize important content with visual cues.
 Compared to words, visual content, including photographs, illustrations and icons, is easier for our brains to process.
 This makes it easier to remember.

 Use click-to-call as an alternative to live chat.
 The same people who have trouble reading your content are not likely to engage in a text-based exchange.
 Instead, offer a click-to-call feature so users can speak directly with someone if they are stuck.